RyanJulyan/Flask-BDA/README.md

     * Ensure pip is installed (pip should be installed already because it comes with the latest versions of python) in case it is not, please install it from here: https://pip.pypa.io/en/stable/installing/

 # Quickstart

+> To get started building your first project, with Flask-BDA follow the simple steps below to create your own pre-configured development environment up and running in minutes.

+> In this quickstart we are going to create a project called `"My Awesome Project"`, however, you can call the project anything you want.

 * Ensure you have installed the [requirements](#requirements)

 ### Windows